Far-right politics in the United Kingdom: Britain First

+British Democratic Party

-In February 2013, the British Democratic Party was launched by former Member of the European Parliament (MEP) and National Front chairman Andrew Brons, who resigned from the BNP in October 2012 after narrowly failing in his campaign to unseat Nick Griffin as leader of the BNP in 2011.
-Brons remains the party's inaugural president, and the chairman is James Lewthwaite.
+In February 2013, the British Democratic Party (BDP) was launched by former Member of the European Parliament (MEP) and National Front chairman Andrew Brons, who had resigned from the BNP in October 2012 after narrowly failing in his campaign to unseat Nick Griffin as BNP leader in 2011.
+Brons remains the BDP's inaugural president, and the chairman is James Lewthwaite.
 The BDP has attracted former members of the British National Party (BNP), Democratic Nationalists, Freedom Party, UK Independence Party (UKIP), For Britain Movement, and Civil Liberty, including long-standing far-right political leader John Bean.
-Nick Lowles of Hope not Hate believed the party would be a serious threat to the BNP, commenting "The BDP brings together all of the hardcore Holocaust deniers and racists that have walked away from the BNP over the last two to three years, plus those previously, who could not stomach the party’s image changes".
+Nick Lowles of Hope not Hate believed the party would be a serious threat to the BNP, commenting "The BDP brings together all of the hardcore Holocaust deniers and racists that have walked away from the BNP over the last two to three years, plus those previously, who could not stomach the party's image changes".
 And in 2022 the BDP experienced a sharp increase in membership, with several nationalist local councillors and prominent far-right activists like Brian Parker and Derek Beackon joining the party.
-They are currently the only far-right British political party to have any elected representation, with 4 local councillors.
+It is currently the only far-right British political party to have any elected representation, with 3 local councillors.

+National Action

+Founded in 2013 by Christopher Lythgoe, National Action is a terrorist organisation and the first extreme right-wing group to be banned by the UK government since World War II.
+National Action is described as a Neo-Nazi organisation that stirs up "hatred, glorifies violence and promotes vile ideology."
+It focused mainly on attracting young people through targeted propaganda.
+In 2016, 22 members were arrested and charged for being members.
+In the years following, many figures linked to the group were arrested on suspicion of plots to commit extremist acts, such as plotting to kill Rosie Cooper, in a bid to "replicate" the murder of Jo Cox, and the possession of terrorist manifestos.